ethereum/populus/docs/dev_cycle.part-04.rst

 * *Transactions*: Send a transaction, run the contract code, transfer funds, and *change* the state of the contract and it's balance.
 This change will be permenant, and synced to the entire blockchain.

 * *Call*: Behaves exactly as a transaction, but once done, everything is revert and no state is changed.
-A call is kinda "dry-run"
+A call is kinda "dry-run", and an efficient way to query the current state without expensive gas costs.

 **[4] Test transactions**: The test commits two transactions, and send funds in both.
 In the first the ``value`` of the funds is 500,